Dhirendra Kumar: Career

-Post Retirement
+Post-retirement

 After his retirement, Dhirendra Kumar was appointed as a consultant to the Ministry of Textiles, Government of India, for the period of 2015 to 2016.
 During this time, he developed a comprehensive and holistic project aimed at advancing sericulture and handloom industries in the northeastern region of India.

 From 2016 to 2019, he served as a member of the Research Coordination Committee under the Ministry of Textiles, Government of India, contributing to the development of policies and strategies for these sectors.

 In addition to his governmental work, Dhirendra Kumar founded Abhinav Silk Private Limited, based in Ranchi, with the vision of promoting sericulture and handloom industries across India, especially in Jharkhand.
 His significant contribution came in 2018, when he developed an innovative reeling machine, along with a process and technology, to produce high-grade reeled and twisted tasar yarn.
 This innovation, patented under his name, has helped reduce the country's reliance on imported Chinese yarn, creating valuable livelihood opportunities in rural areas, reducing migration to urban centers, and saving foreign exchange.
 Furthermore, sericulture has provided farmers with a reliable income, especially in drought years, offering an alternative source of livelihood.

 Dhirendra Kumar also provided consultancy for a Belgium-based group to establish an export-oriented handloom unit in Ranchi, strengthening the region’s handloom industry and promoting international trade.

 In 2024, Abhinav Silk Private Limited became an incubatee at the Atal Community Innovation Centre at IIT ISM Dhanbad, which has also become a stakeholder in the company.

 In recognition of his remarkable contributions, Dhirendra Kumar was awarded the Lifetime Achievement Award by the Central Silk Board, Ministry of Textiles, Government of India, on 20 September 2024.
 He is the first person to receive this prestigious award for his efforts in promoting and developing Tasar Silk in India.

 Dhirendra Kumar receiving Lifetime Achievement Award by Shri Giriraj Singh, Union Minister of Textile, Government of India at the Central Silk Board, Bangalore, on 20th September 2024.

 His professional journey and achievements were documented in the coffee-table book " The Next Wave: Entrepreneurial Journeys from Idea to Impact on the Start Up Revolution in India" published by IIT ISM Dhanbad, highlighting his innovative contributions and impact on the sericulture and handloom industries.